rudolfce/SQLi_bruteforce/README.md

 # SQLi bruteforce for Natas15 with mechanize/Python #

-Natas wargames can be found in http://overthewire.org/wargames/natas/ To clean my conscience, I censored the password.
+Natas wargames can be found in [this link](http://overthewire.org/wargames/natas/).
+To clean my conscience, I censored the password.
 Come on, you can beat Natas14.

 ## To other players... ##